mauricechouam/mauricechouam/README.md

 ### Hi there 👋

-* 🔭 I’m currently working on :
+* 🌱 I’m currently learning :
-           - Meta Back Developer Certificate
+           - Meta Front and Back Developer Certification
            - Leetcode Technical Interview training
-* 🌱 I’m currently learning :
-           - DevOps Collection Tools & Skills
            - Python Programming language

 * 👯 I’m looking to collaborate on any Software Development(Front and Backend) project including  Cloud Computing  and DevOps
 * 🤔 I’m looking for help with any Python Tutorial
 * 💬 Ask me about ...